 - Perfect for… Anyone who lives in a house where there’s always lots happening!

-The 26 alphabet folk – including Annie Apple, Oscar Orange and Peter Puppy – from the Letterland phonics scheme are your child’s cheery companions as she makes her way through this series.
+The 26 alphabet folk – including Annie Apple, Oscar Orange and Peter Puppy – from the Letterland phonics scheme are your child’s cheery companions as they make their way through this series.

 - What’s the format?
 Three colour-coded levels of increasing difficulty, with five or six books each, get your child to practise words containing short vowel sounds.

-- We love The red books are so easy your child will soon be able to read them all, developing her confidence.
+- We love The red books are so easy your child will soon be able to read them all, developing that all-important sense of confidence.

 - Any extras?
 Flashcards, activity books, plus a cooking book and a craft book.